 Housing instructions, policies, and move-in dates are sent to families after a student is admitted to a program.

-Connected to Campus North, the Frank and Laura Baker Dining Commons serves as the dining center for Summer Session students.
-With spacious seating, wall-to-wall windows that provide a gorgeous view of greenspace that sits adjacent to the residence and dining halls, and a wide range of meal options—including gluten-free, vegetarian and vegan options at every meal—served for breakfast, lunch, and dinner, the Baker Dining Commons provides the ideal haven for students to refuel before and after class, meet new friends and make amazing connections, and engage over the hottest topics of the day, including but not limited to favorite classes, recaps from time spent in downtown Chicago, and must-watch Netflix series.
+Bartlett Dining Commons serves as the dining center for Summer Session students.
+With spacious seating, and a location that sits next to the library, residence halls, and the main quad, with a wide range of meal options—including gluten-free, vegetarian and vegan options at every meal—served for breakfast, lunch, and dinner, the Bartlett Dining Commons provides the ideal haven for students to refuel before and after class, meet new friends and make amazing connections, and engage over the hottest topics of the day, including but not limited to favorite classes, recaps from time spent in downtown Chicago, and must-watch Netflix series.